Our newest member, Edward Wiest, shares this about his love for Medford, its architecture and its history:

 Apologies for the short notice but . . . tonight’s meeting will be delayed until next week.
 The March meeting of the Medford Historical Commission will be held at 6:30 on Monday, March 19th.

 Due to LAST week’s snow storm (and City Hall being closed), our agenda could not be submitted by the deadline for open meeting requirements.
 So, we need to postpone our meeting to be in compliance.

 Join us!
 Weather permitting, we’ll be discussing the Historical Society’s plans for a driveway at the Peter Tufts House and a demolition on Logan Street, as well as our budget, our annual report for 2017, our upcoming CPA projects and our ongoing survey project.
 Full agenda here, as always.

 Now, a word from the current webmaster of the Medford Historical Commission website, me – Abigail Salerno.
 I also administer the Commission’s ongoing neighborhood-by-neighborhood survey of historical buildings, landmarks and public spaces.

-I recently moved to Medford with my young family and I am interested in neighborhood history, and the similarities and differences in the historical development of Philadelphia and Boston – two beautiful areas that I’ve lived in and loved.
+I recently moved to Medford with my young family and I am interested in neighborhood history, and the similarities and differences in the historical development of Boston, and Philadelphia, where I worked at the library of the Historical Society of Pennsylvania.
 I enjoy walking in the Fells and riding my bicycle “over the river and through the woods” on our expanding network of trails.